 Artifact Repository then it will be replaced or, if the supplied Artifact Repository

-, removed.
+is null, removed.
 A named Artifact Repository added in this way will

 override a default Artifact Repository with the same name.